 RESPONSE FROM US

 We will acknowledge your complaint within two working days of receiving it.
 We will tell you the name of the person who is dealing with your complaint.
-You will receive a full response within five working days.
-If this is not possible, we will send you a letter explaining why there is a delay and saying when you will receive a full response.
+You will receive a progress update with details on our approach regarding any investigations required/underway within five working days.
+We will aim to provide a full response within ten working days.
+If this is not possible, we will send you an email explaining why there is a delay and saying when you will receive a full response.

-If your complaint is accepted, the person involved will try to solve the problem by doing the following.
+If your complaint is upheld, STC will try to try to solve the problem by doing one or more of the following.

 - Apologising to you and explaining what went wrong

 - Providing the service, you are entitled to receive

 - Changing The STC Group procedures so that the mistake is not repeated